-3. Overdue Balances
+2. Overdue Balances

-Good internal control and sound business practices require overdue balances of the County Court be reviewed on an ongoing, timely basis to determine what action should be taken to collect and/or otherwise resolve those balances.

-Of 15 overdue case balances tested, 12 did not have subsequent action taken by the County Court to ensure collection and/or resolution of the balances, such as the issuance of warrants and/or suspensions or declaration of certain overdue balances as uncollectible.
-As of March 21, 2009, total overdue case balances, excluding restitution, were \$83,322.
-During our testing we also noted a case with an incorrect balance due of \$44.
-This case should not have a balance due as the defendant had not yet appeared in County Court.
+Good internal control and sound business practices require overdue case balances of the County Court be reviewed on an ongoing, timely basis to determine what action should be taken to collect and/or otherwise resolve those balances.
+During testing of 20 overdue case balances, 14, totaling \$2,256, did not have subsequent action taken by the County Court to ensure collection and/or resolution of the balances, such as the issuance of warrants and/or suspensions or declaration of certain overdue balances uncollectible.
+As of December 5, 2009, overdue balances, excluding restitution, totaled \$436,101.

-Without regular review of overdue case balances, there is an increased risk overdue balances may either not have proper follow up action taken or the balances may have been previously resolved and should no longer be reflected as being overdue.
+Without regular review of overdue case balances, there is an increased risk such balances may either not have proper follow up action taken by the County Court or the balances may have been previously resolved and should no longer be reflected as being overdue.